mario-guerra/docs/docs/fsharp/using-fsharp-on-azure/table-storage.md

 You can use Table storage to store flexible datasets, such as user data for web applications, address books, device information, and any other type of metadata that your service requires.
 You can store any number of entities in a table, and a storage account may contain any number of tables, up to the capacity limit of the storage account.

-Azure Cosmos DB provides the Table API for applications that are written for Azure Table Storage and that require premium capabilities such as:
+Azure Cosmos DB provides the Table API for applications that are written for Azure Table Storage and that czxvzxcv premium capabilities such as:

 - Turnkey global distribution.
 - Dedicated throughput worldwide.